suusanp/stealth-health/m3/Architechture.md

 ### Analytics Engine (Data Analysis Component)

-This part is responsible for processing and analyzing user-inputted health and fitness data.
-We want it to deliver personalized insights and recommendations while ensuring utmost data privacy and security.
-This component processes local data to avoid any external data exposure, the challenge is to make it fast enough to ensure user friendly usage.
+This part is responsible for processing and analyzing health and fitness data.
+We want it to deliver personalized insights and recommendations while ensuring data privacy and security.
+This component processes **local** data to avoid any external data exposure, the challenge here is to make it fast enough to ensure user friendly usage.

 #### Key Algorithms and Computations